arjunkc/scanner-scripts/README.md

 # TODO

+1. Test the single sided scanning stuff.
+In particular, delete the pnm files.
 1. Clean up the code.
 1. Deal with permissions errors on the logfile.
 1. Change logdir option to logfile.
 Make logging a little bit better.